nicks96432/mltd-asset-downloader/README.md

 The executable will be in the `target/release` directory.

+## Disclaimer

+None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by Bandai Namco Entertainment and Unity Technologies, nor their affiliates or subsidiaries.

 ## License

 Licensed under [MIT](LICENSE).

-The copyright of anything that downloaded from this program belongs to Bandai Namco Entertainment.
+The copyright of anything that downloaded or extracted from this program belongs to Bandai Namco Entertainment.